-I was born in Melbourne, Australia 1980 and completed a Bachelor of Creative Arts at The University of Melbourne, Victorian College of the Arts, in 2002.
-I'm currently completing a Master of Contemporary Art at the Victorian College of the Arts.
+Born in Melbourne, Australia, 1980, I completed a Bachelor of Creative Arts at The University of Melbourne, Victorian College of the Arts, in 2002.
+After ten years working as a photographer in London, I returned to Australia and completed a Master of Contemporary Art at the Victorian College of the Arts in 2017.

 My works tend to have a participatory element, and span photography, film, installation and sculpture.
 I often employ or allude to the presence of female bodily secretions and substances; breastmilk, amniotic fluid and menstrual blood have all featured in my work.
 The active nature of the female body also interests me, both what it stirs within and without; its ability to create and grow life, its cyclical reminder that death is ever-present and, by the potency of beauty, its ability to fascinate and captivate.